 You could also ask our Helpline Team if they can connect you with another carer through our Buddy Service.

 Rest is an important part of looking after yourself.
 There are different ways to take a break from your caring role.
 One option is to consider taking a short break (respite) with the support of an organisation that can help to arrange this.
 This could be anything from a few hours to a couple of weeks’ break from your caring responsibilities.

 - having someone to be with the person who has lymphoma while you take some time out

 - taking part in leisure activities away from your caring duties

-- taking a holiday, with or without the person you care for.
+- taking a holiday, with or without the person you care for

-Carers UK has a factsheet about taking a break and a video about the importance of taking a break.
-Carers Trust also has information about taking a break, including a list of organisations that help with funding and some of the practical arrangements of taking a holiday.
+Carers UK has a factsheet about finding time to relax and taking a break and a video about the importance of taking a break.
+Their factsheet on taking a break includes a list of organisations that can help in arranging a break.

-The purpose of a carer’s assessment is to consider how caring affects your day-to-day life, practically, physically, socially and emotionally.

 During a carer’s assessment, you talk through your needs with someone who is trained to carry out the assessment.
+They help you to consider how caring affects your day-to-day life, practically, physically, socially and emotionally.

-They can signpost you to any carers’ support groups in your area and tell you about sources of support you are eligible for through your local council (or health and social care trust, if you are in Northern Ireland).
+They can signpost you to any carers’ support groups in your area and tell you about sources of support you are eligible for through your local council (or Health and Social Care Trust, if you are in Northern Ireland).
 This might include: